| |

 A great feature of SyncPenguin is the ability to customize your sync.

-For calendar synchronizations, we provide a few, pre-built field mappings that match popular use cases.
-Namely, you can choose between syncing full meeting details or blocking the time slot in the other calendar without sharing any specific meeting details.
-You can choose one of the field mappings, or build your own, in the Field mapping & rules section of the sync page.
+For calendar synchronizations, we provide a few pre-built field mappings that match popular use cases.
+Namely, you can choose between syncing full meeting details or blocking the time slots in the other calendar without sharing any specific meeting details.
+You can choose one of the field mappings, or build your own, in the “Field mapping & rules” section of the sync page.

-Customize the field mapping
+Customize the field mapping & syncing rules

 In conclusion

 Thanks for reading!
 We hope this blog post was helpful and guided you through the process of setting up a calendar sync between two Microsoft 365 tenants.
-If you want to check out a simar article on how to sync from a single source to multiple destinations, read our Office 365 one-to-many contact sync blog post here.
+If you want to check out a similar article on how to sync from a single source to multiple destinations, read our Office 365 one-to-many contact sync blog post here.

 Similar Posts